-Almost all treatments for hyperhidrosis are not permanent and neither is Botox.
-The difference is that Botox tends to last a lot longer than other treatments and is affective for up to 8 months at a time.
+Most other treatments for hyperhidrosis are not permanent and neither is Botox.
+The difference is that Botox tends to last a lot longer than other treatments and is effective for up to 8 months at a time.
 After eight months, you can go back in and receive another treatment.

 Most medical facilities will only treat patients between the ages of 18 and 64 due to the need to be in good medical condition.

 The only permanent treatments for hyperhidrosis are surgical and present risks.
-Medical professionals will typically only use surgical routes after all other methods are exhausted such as treatment with iontophoresis devices.
+Medical professionals will typically only use surgical routes after all other methods are exhausted such as treatment with an iontophoresis device.

 What Are The Risks of Using Botox?